shra-net/shra-net/README.md

 - 👋 Hi, I’m @shra-net
-- 👀 I’m interested in networking
+- 👀 I’m interested in network engineering
-- 🌱 I’m currently learning for the CCNA 200-301 Exam
+- 🌱 - 📫 How to reach me @shrananigans_ (twitter)
-- 📫 How to reach me @shrananigans_ (twitter)
+-

 <!---
 shra-net/shra-net is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.